vippsas/vipps-developers/common-topics/vipps-landing-page.md

 **Important:** When using `"skipLandingPage": true`:

-* The user is not able to provide a different phne number for completing the payment.
+* The user is not able to provide a different phone number for completing the payment.
 * It is crucial to use the correct format for the user's phone number.
   If not, the payment will fail.
 * The user is not sent to a `fallback` URL after completion of the payment.
   The "result page" is just the confirmation in Vipps.
   The `fallback` URL sent in the API request can simply be the website URL.